-It was almost like I've worked back from yoga and couldn't manage it.
-So I think it's like the very, very beginning and your your work as a hypno Clinical Hypnotherapist.
-So what I've managed to do, I mean, that the what the pandemic has done has meant a lot of my work is now online.
-Okay.
+I'm a clinical hypnotherapist.
+So what I've managed to do, I mean, what the pandemic has done has meant a lot of my work is now online.
 I have standup desks for those.
-So I alternate between standup desk and sitting What do you prefer?
+So I alternate between standup desk and sitting.

+What do you prefer?

 Stand up.
 But obviously, if standing up for too long, I get really sore.
-Yeah, feet, and this leg gets very, a real sense of tenderness along this path.
+This leg gets very a real sense of tenderness along this part of the thigh.

-Yeah, so you got self modification of activity here?
-Because it's because it's comfortable.
-What would you be advising.
+So you got self-modification of activity here?
+Because it's comfortable.
+What would you be advising then?

 So I'd be looking at how they do those activities.
-So I think, looking at how she sets looking at how she stands and see if there's anything we can do to address any issues.
-They're just going to cheer her up by saying, well, you're never going to go back to yoga, there's not going to be plenty of modified yoga.
+So I think, looking at how she sits, looking at how she stands and see if there's anything we can do to address any issues there.

+Are you just gonna cheer her up by saying, well, you're never going to go back to yoga, it's just not gonna happen.

+Modified yoga.
 Yes.
-So I think with yoga, I've got a teacher, a yoga teacher is a patient at the moment she's got one of those x rays might be hers.
-And she was going to have surgery on a hip, but the symptoms reduce really well with conservative management.
-So I said, I would advise against it spoke to the surgeon, he said definitely don't have it done.
+So I think with yoga, I've got a yoga teacher, she is a patient at the moment, she's got, I think one of those x rays might be hers.
+And she was going to have surgery on her hip, but the symptoms reduced really well with conservative management.
+So I said, I would advise against it.
+I spoke to the surgeon, he said definitely don't have it done.
 So she's now practising yoga, she's really well, because we've managed to take her out of those extreme positions, and she just doesn't go into them anymore.
-But we had to calm a hip down first.
+But we had to calm her hip down first.
 So I would say it's not a question if you can't go back to it, it might be that you can go back to it but a modified version and go okay, well, I can't do that like that.
 So I'm gonna do it like this instead.
-So it's learning learning, and that's the job of you know, your healthcare professional to help you work those path that's interesting.
-There was it's not clear cut as you could I don't know how often you're wrong about this, but you obviously got a lot more experience than most people in your specialty.
+So it's learning and that's the job of you know, your healthcare professional to help you work those paths out.

+It's interesting, it's not clear cut.
+I don't know how often you're wrong about this, but you obviously got a lot more experience than most people in hips, because that's what you specialise in.

 Yeah.
-So usually you can you put all those sorts of Clinical Findings subjective findings together.
-You're right.
+So usually you put all those sorts of Clinical findings, subjective findings together.
+Are you all right?
 Is that uncomfortable?
-Although I did recently, have you been receiving no.
+Although I did recently.